ProjectOrangeBox/orange/README.md

 each independent package is like a mini application folder with a few exceptions These are usually individual GIT repros
-You can think of them as Drupal Modules

 `/public`
 This is the publicly accessible folder apache "servers" files from.